chaos-mesh/chaos-mesh/README.md

 There are some known restrictions for Chaos Operator deployed on `kind` and `minikube` clusters:

-- All network related chaos is not supported for `Kind` cluster.
+- All network-related chaos is not supported for `kind` cluster.

      Chaos Operator uses docker pkg to transform between container id and pid, which is necessary to find network namespace for pods.`Kind` uses `containerd` as Introducing Container Runtime Interface (CRI) runtime and it's not supported in our implementation yet.